LibertyGlobal/Guide-SDK/README.md

 ####Sorting####
-This will get all channels sorted by title:
+This will get a page of broadcasts for Ierland sorted by popularity:

+    kraken.config.region = 'IE';
+    kraken.Broadcast.create()
+            .fields(kraken.Broadcast.ID, kraken.Broadcast.TITLE)
+            .sort(kraken.Broadcast.POPULARITY, 'desc')
+            .findOne(onBroadcastsReceived);

+Almost all fields are sortable.

+####Specifying fields to retrieve####
+Sometimes it is important to minimize response size by getting only data you really need.
+You can specify fields to retrieve as following.

     kraken.config.region = 'NL';
     kraken.Channel.create()
-    .sort(kraken.Channel.title, 'desc')
+    .fields(kraken.Channel.NAME, kraken.Channel.REF)
     .findAll(dataReceivedCallback);

-BTW sorting on Broadcast class instances will not work in beta.
+Keep in mind that retrieving any data on channels, videos or broadcasts needs region configuration.

 Bug tracker